Gabrielnero000/PBR-Playground/README.md

 Soon :)

 ### Triangles
-Triangles are the most common primitive.
-They are used to compose complex meshes and
+A triangle is a 2D primitive Triangles are the most common primitive because they are used to form complex meshes and objects
 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!